Georgr00/test_site/README.md

-# The test site I've been practicing using Django
+# The test site, I've been practicing using Django